MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-24-personaldb.md

-An alternative I've been thinking about that preserves the plain-text origins of this, is rooted in entity component systems, and that is to just turn each column into a separate file, with the row ID as the key in a big object:
+An alternative I've been thinking about that preserves the plain-text origins of this, is rooted in entity component systems, and that is to just turn each column into a separate file, with the entity ID as the key in a big object:

 ```
 /T/t/personaldb tree .